 E-mail: gouda@chemist.com

-Graduate studies and research papers with five major Universities:
+Graduate studies and research papers with six major Universities:

-Graduate studies at the MA and Ph.D. levels in:
+Graduate studies at the Masters and Doctorate levels in:

 C. Chem.
 Chartered Chemist, licensed by ACPO, Ontario - 1994, # 1679.